yash-sharma1/docs-site/docs/fullnode.md

 # Run a Full Node to Join Binance Chain

+>  Note:  Please take a note that this is a pre-alpha version and the software is not stablized.
+Many changes and upgrades are expected to come.

 A `full node` of Binance Chain is a `witness node`, which observes the consensus messaging, downloads blocks and executes business logic to achieve the consistent state as `validator node` (and other `witness node`).
 Full nodes also help the network by accepting transactions from other nodes  and then relaying them to the core Binance network.